2028 Philippine barangay and Sangguniang Kabataan elections: Postponement to 2026

 On April 21, 2025, the commission released its calendar for the barangay elections, setting the date on December 1.
 By June 12, both chambers of Congress had ratified the bicameral conference committee version of setting barangay officials' terms to four years and up to two reelections, with SK officials' terms to four years with no reelection, and postponing the 2025 elections to November 2026.
-Because of the developments on the bill, the commission suspended voter registration, setting it from July to October after 2025 Bangsamoro Parliament election.
+Because of the developments on the bill, the commission suspended voter registration, setting it from July to October after the 2025 Bangsamoro Parliament election.

-In distinguishing Republic Act (RA) No. 11935, that law that was struck down as unconstitutional, to the bill awaiting the president's signature, Senator Imee Marcos said that RA 11935 extended the term of the incumbent when postponing the election to a later date, the current bill, aside from postponing the election, definitely set the term of office and term limits for barangay and SK officials.
+In distinguishing Republic Act No. 11935, the law that was struck down as unconstitutional, from the bill awaiting the president's signature, Senator Imee Marcos said that RA 11935 extended the term of the incumbent when postponing the election to a later date, while the current bill, aside from postponing the election, definitely set the term of office and term limits for barangay and SK officials.
 Macalintal countered that the bill extended "their tenure without a public mandate."

-By August, COMELEC chairman George Garcia said that they had been informed that President Marcos will sign the bill into law postponing the election on August 12, 2025.
+By August, COMELEC chairman George Garcia said that they had been informed that President Marcos would sign the bill into law postponing the election on August 12, 2025.
 On August 14, President Marcos signed the bill into law, postponing the elections to November 2026, extending incumbents' terms up to that time, extending upcoming officials' terms to four years from three, with still two reelections, except for SK officials who have no reelection.
-Lawyer Romulo Macalintal, the same person who successfully sued to declare the prior postponement law as unconstitutional, sued anew for this law's unconstitutionality, arguing that the Supreme Court's requirements that there should be "important, substantial, or compelling reason" for the postponement was not followed.
+Lawyer Romulo Macalintal, the same person who successfully sued to declare the prior postponement law unconstitutional, sued anew over this law's constitutionality, arguing that the Supreme Court's requirement that there should be an "important, substantial, or compelling reason" for the postponement was not followed.

-On November 2025, the Supreme Court dismissed Macalintal's petition, affirming the elections' postponement to December 2026.
+In November 2025, the Supreme Court dismissed Macalintal's petition, affirming the elections' postponement to December 2026.